shantiii/yawg-blog/src/posts/shanti-on-raft-1.markdown

 basis.
 This is my attempt to lay a foundation to understand what I mean when I talk "Distributed Systems".

-Many applications these days (TK links) claim to be or support distributed systems.
+Many applications these days claim to be or support distributed systems.
 I'm going to refer to the term to more closely resemble academia's use.

 ## Process Model